kodecocodes/SC_SusmitaHorrow/For Instructor/script.md

 ## Talking Head

 Now let’s extend RestaurantListViewController to conform to protocol RestaurantListViewController.
 It would implement handle method and have to handle two commands.
-On populateList, we will call tableView.reloadData() On showError, we will show an alert.
+On populateList, we will save the received viewModels and call tableView.reloadData() On showError, we will show an alert.

 ## Code